ROCm/rocDecode/docs/conceptual/video-decoding-pipeline.md

 6. Execute HIP kernels in the mapped YUV frame.
 For example, format conversion, scaling, object detection, classification, and others.
 7. Release decoded frame.

-**Note**: YUV is a similar color space to Red, Green, and Blue (RGB).
-While "Y" is luminance (brightness), "U" and "V" indicate chrominance (color).
-Refer to https://en.wikipedia.org/wiki/Y%E2%80%B2UV for more information about the YUV color model.
+**Note**: YUV is a color space that represents images using luminance Y for brightness and two chrominance components U and V for color information.

 The above steps are demonstrated in the sample applications included in the repository.
 For samples, refer to the [samples](https://github.com/ROCm/rocDecode/tree/develop/samples) directory.